In the SEO world, topical authority is becoming increasingly important. But what exactly is it? And how can you ensure that […]By Aayush

 With Web 3.0, the information will be connected due to semantic metadata.
 Thus, user experience evolves at another connectivity level that leverages available information.

-Content is available by the multiple applications, each device will be connected to the web, and services will be used all over.
+Content is available by multiple applications, each device will be connected to the web, and services will be used all over.

 Three-dimensional design can be used widely in the websites and services at Web 3.0.
 The museum guides, e-commerce, computer games, geospatial contexts are some of the examples that make use of 3D graphics.